dessislavav/CocktailWizard/README.md

 * Caching for performance optimization
 * DTO (data transfer objects) used
 * Server-side pagination present
-* Used branches durring development ot features
+* Used branches during development ot features
 * Used Azure DevOps to manage personal development tasks
 * 90% Unit test code coverage of the business logic